 You can’t have an effective emoji strategy without changing the way you do things on social media.

 Adding an emoji to your Instagram captions is a great way to increase engagement with your followers.

-Here’s a look at the top ten most used emojis on Instagram last year:
+Here’s a look at the top ten most used emojis on Instagram in 2017:

 Furthermore, posts with emojis increase interactions by 47.7%, which means users are more engaged with the posts.

 It’s no surprise that the camera emoji was at the top of the list.
-I see this one used all the time.
+We see this one used all the time.

 People commonly use the camera emoji to give credit to another user who took the photo.